SMA-Robotics-6843/GuardianGears25/README.md

 ### Driver Controller

 - Left Joystick controls forward, backward, side to side, and right stick controls rotation
+  - Hold down left stick to enter brake mode, placing the wheels in an X formation
+  - Press down right stick to reset field-centric heading
   - Hold left bumper to switch from field centric to robot centric
   - Hold right bumper to drive slowly
   - Both bumpers can be used at the same time